-Another variety to consider if you are looking for a very versatile mat that will be extremely grippy during any style of practice and in any environment, is the sticky surface of a mat constructed from rubber and polyurethane, such as this one (pictured on the right below).
+Another variety to consider if you are looking for a very versatile mat that will be extremely grippy during any style of practice and in any environment, is the sticky surface of a mat constructed from rubber and polyurethane, such as this one (pictured below).
 This mat boasts the most advanced engineering used for any yoga mat and really provides you with a great balance of thickness, grip, stability, comfort, and support.
 What’s more, is that the alignment line design will aid you in finding the correct alignment in each posture, to prevent injury and help you to progress more easily throughout your practice.
 This mat really is an all-round, high performance product, that I doubt you could regret purchasing.
 The downfall – they are a bit bulkier and heavier than the suede-type mats and the smooth, sticky surface texture is not as cosy as the suede finish mats, yet still extremely comfortable.

 Alternative mats manufactured from cork, jute, cotton, or hemp are also all great options, but keep in mind the particular features discussed here.
 E.g. a lot of jute, hemp, or cotton mats are rather thin and might lack adequate cushioning.
 They also tend to feel rather course on the skin, especially as they wear with time.
 Cork mats tend not to be as soft and comfortable as the suede or PU type mats, and tend to be less durable.
-Ultimately, I like to invest in a mat that is going to provide all the performance features I value, as well as being versatile, portable, comfortable, durable, and stylish.
+Ultimately, I like to invest in a mat that is going to provide all the performance features we value, as well as being versatile, portable, comfortable, durable, and stylish.
 Which brings me to my next point…

 Now that there is such a wide variety of yoga mats to choose from, it becomes almost like deciding which T-Shirt to buy.
 It would be very simple if there were only black shirts, or white shirts, but how do you choose between printed or plain, minimalist or sparkly, studs or lace trimmings, distressed or polished?
 Easy – you choose a design that resonates with you.

-Beyond all the important performance features, I truly believe that your yoga mat carries a lot of symbolic value that goes way beyond branding and marketing.
+Beyond all the important performance features, we truly believe that your yoga mat carries a lot of symbolic value that goes way beyond branding and marketing.
 It is a container for the physical, emotional and spiritual journey you embark on when practicing yoga.
 Look for a design that is meaningful, makes you feel powerful, or calm, or expresses something about your journey with yoga.
 This will ensure that you treasure your mat, look after it well, and get excited to practice on it!

 Lastly, as yogi’s we practice the virtue of ahimsa: the respect for all living things and the avoidance of violence towards others.
 This implies a conscious way of life that is compassionate, and kind.
 I believe that an individualistic Western culture falls short in equipping us with the necessary values to live harmoniously with one another, with all species, and within our eco-system as a whole.
 We need to be critical of what we consume, and thus support.
 Our individual choices are a lot more political than most of us realise, but let’s not get into all of that right now.